-Three approaches to Systems Thinking have particular value in the realm of this course:
+Three approaches to Systems Thinking have particular value in this course:

-1 Systems Thinking of and Social Systems Sciences, in particular Russell Ackoff's ideas on synthetic thinking.
+1 Social Systems Sciences, in particular Russell Ackoff's ideas on synthetic thinking.
 Most contemporary science and education derives from analytical thinking, which may reveal how a system works, but never an understanding of why it works the way it does.

 Analysis (1) breaks a system down into its parts and (2) tries to understand (structure, function and process) these constituent parts, usually with the implicit aim of (3) aggregating this understanding into an understanding of the whole.
 When you go to school to study business, for example, you don't study business.
 You study marketing, finance, organization, logistics, etc. The assumption is that if you understand how the parts work you can assemble them together to gain the understanding of the whole.
 Corporations are run in a similar fashion.
 Running of the organization is divided into different parts-by products, geography, function, etc. and then you aggregate running of the parts into running of the whole-corporation.

 But analysis alone cannot succeed because when a system is taken apart it loses all its essential characteristics and so do its parts.
 A disassembled automobile, for example, cannot transport people and a motor taken out of it cannot move anything, even itself.
 The whole has properties that none of its parts have.